-- · LA is hiring a Chief Resiliency Officer to help address issues and challenges related to climate and seismic risk. - · LA helped found the LA Regional Collaborative on Climate Action (LARC) to further understand and prepare for future climate impacts, while working with UCLA and USC to advance related research. - · Los Angeles has made significant progress to retrofit our buildings for earthquakes, and now Mayor Garcetti's "Resilient by Design" plan targets additional vulnerable building types for upgrades.
+- LA helped found the LA Regional Collaborative on Climate Action (LARC) to further understand and prepare for future climate impacts, while working with UCLA and USC to advance related research. - · Los Angeles has made significant progress to retrofit our buildings for earthquakes, and now Mayor Garcetti's "Resilient by Design" plan targets additional vulnerable building types for upgrades.